GRU (Russian Federation): Slovakia

 In early 2022, Slovakia arrested four Slovak nationals described as a "Russian spying network [seeking] information about NATO and Ukraine."
 Two were charged with spying and bribery, with Slovak authorities alleging undercover GRU officers at the Russian Embassy paid tens of thousands of euros for the "highly sensitive" information about Slovakia, the Slovak military, and NATO.
 The men charged were a Slovak military academy rector and disinformation blogger; the other two were released without charge.

 Slovenia

 In January 2023, the Slovenian Intelligence and Security Agency arrested and charged two individuals in Ljubljana with espionage on behalf of the GRU and using false documents.
 Both were reportedly operating under assumed identities with ties to Argentina.
 Media variously described those charged as either a husband and wife or two men.

 Spain

 According to reporting by Bellingcat, El País and the Civica Media Foundation, the Audiencia Nacional is investigating a GRU group known as Unit 29155 and its operations in Spain.
 GRU members Denis Sergeev, Alexey Kalinin and Mikhail Opryshko are reported to have been operating in Barcelona around the time of the 2017 Catalan independence referendum.

 Sweden

 In late 2021, Swedish authorities arrested brothers Peyman and Payam Kia for aggravated espionage on behalf of the GRU.
 Peyman had worked with the Swedish Security Service and Swedish Armed Forces; both brothers were jailed in January 2023.

+In late 2022, elite police arrested Russian-born Swedish citizen Sergey Skvortsov, accusing him of nearly 10 years of "gross illegal intelligence activities against Sweden and against a foreign power" (later identified as the United States) on behalf of the GRU.
+Skvortsov reportedly worked to illegally transfer Western technology to Russia.